SourcePointUSA/unity-sdk/MIGRATION.md

 ```

 ## CMP facade
-CMP class moved from using the static methods to using the static instance (singleton pattern).
-So you must replace `CMP` with `CMP.Instance` before usage of each method.
+CMP class was moved from using the static methods to using the static instance (singleton pattern).
+Replace `CMP` with `CMP.Instance` before usage of each method.

 ### Initialize
 In order to instantiate & trigger `Consent Message Web View`, you must call the `CMP.Instance.Initialize`.